Nauja/ue4-climb2d-sample/README.md

 SetMovementMode(EMovementMode::MOVE_Custom, (uint8)ESampleMovementMode::MOVE_Climbing);
 ```

-In this mode, all the physics is handled in `PhysCustomClimbing` that is merely a copy of `PhysFlying`:
+In this mode, all the physics is handled in `PhysCustomClimbing` that is a copy of `PhysFlying` with slight modifications:

 ```cpp
 void USampleCharacterMovementComponent::PhysCustomClimbing(float deltaTime, int32 Iterations)